rocket-pool/RPIPs/RPIPs/RPIP-46.md

    2. Node Operators (`rocketClaimNode`) allocation SHALL be set to 0%
    3. pDAO (`rocketClaimDAO`) allocation SHALL be set to 95%
    4. oDAO (`rocketClaimTrustedNode`) allocation SHALL be set to 5%
-2. There SHALL be no RPL rewards
+2. There SHALL be no RPL issuance to NOs

 ### Implementing the revenue share vote
 For this section, we'll be writing `new_share`.
 When the revenue share vote is passed, that will define the share's name and this section SHALL be updated.